 Platform integration.
 The power isn’t in any single CI/CD tool — it’s that your agent can connect a failing build to the PR that caused it, check the commit diff, read the error logs, and suggest a fix, all within one server.
 No context switching between separate CI/CD and version control MCP servers.

 Massive adoption.
-29,100 stars, 4,000 forks, 799 commits.
+30,000 stars, 4,000 forks, 852 commits.
 This is the most widely deployed MCP server after Anthropic’s reference implementations.
-Bugs get found and fixed quickly.
+Bugs get found and fixed quickly — five patch releases in five weeks demonstrates the response cadence.

-Toolset filtering (NEW).
+Toolset filtering.
 The --toolsets and --exclude-tools flags address the biggest complaint from our original review: you can now load only CI/CD-related tools instead of all 40+.
 Scope-based filtering automatically hides tools your token can’t access.
-This is a significant improvement.

 What doesn’t